Softmotions/ejdb/nejdb/README.md

 ===========================================

-**Note: The .Net EJDB binding designed for .Net 4.0/4.5 and tested on Mono 3 for Unix and Windows.**
+**Note: The .Net EJDB binding designed for .Net 4.0/4.5 and tested on Mono3/MSVC for Unix and Windows.**

 Windows